CARES II Grant

-CARES Act Eligibility Criteria:
+CARES II Eligibility Criteria:

-- Must be an enrolled degree-seeking student
+- Must be a matriculated degree-seeking student

-- Must complete the 2020-21 FAFSA Application
+- Must have completed the 2020-21 FAFSA Application

-- US citizen or eligible noncitizen
+- Must be a US citizen or eligible noncitizen

 - Male students must be registered with Selective Service

-- Not be in default on a federal student loan
+- Must not be in default on a federal student loan

 - Must be meeting satisfactory academic progress (SAP) guidelines

-Steps for applying for CARES Act Grant:
+Steps for applying for CARES II: